 THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-DETACH AND RETURN THIS PORTION ONLY

-The Board of Directors recommends you vote FOR the following: 1.
-Election of Directors 7 Nominees For Against Abstain 1a.
-Steven G. Bunger 0 0 0 1b.
-Steven W. Moster 0 0 0 The Board of Directors recommends you vote FOR proposals 2 and 3.
-For Against Abstain 2.
+DETACH AND RETURN THI IS PORTION ONL The Board of Directors recommends you vote FOR the following: \neg 1.
+Election of Directors ı Nominees For Agains st Abstai n 1a.
+David A. Greenblatt 0 0 0 1b.
+Richard A. Kerley 0 0 0 1c.
+Julia W. Sze 0 0 0 The Board of Directors recommends you vote FOR proposals 2 and 3.
+For Agains st Abstai n 2.
 Proposal to approve the advisory (non-binding) resolution relating to executive compensation.
-0 0 0 Ratification of the appointment of RSM US LLP as the independent registered public accounting firm for fiscal 2022.
+0 0 0 Ratification of the appointment of RSM US LLP as the independent registered public accounting firm for fiscal 2023.
 0 0 0 NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-R1.0.0.177 0000516908_1 Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+Please sign exactly as your name(s) appear(s) hereon. attorney, executor, administrator, or other fiduciary title as such.
+Joint owners should each sign personal sign.
+If a corporation or partnership, please sign in partnership name by authorized officer.
+When s , please ly.
+All full co igning e give holder orporat as full s must e or Signature [PLEASE SIGN WITHIN BOX] Date Si gnature (Joint Owr ners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com

-CAVCO INDUSTRIES, INC. Annual Meeting of Shareholders August 5, 2021 9:00 AM, MST This proxy is solicited by the Board of Directors
+CAVCO INDUSTRIES, INC.

+Annual Meeting of Shareholders

+August 2, 2022 9:00 AM, MST

+This proxy is solicited by the Board of Directors

-The shareholder(s) hereby appoint(s) William C. Boor and Mickey R. Dragash, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common stock of CAVCO INDUSTRIES, INC. that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 9:00 AM, MST on 8/5/2021, at Cavco Industries Inc. 3636 N. Central Ave., Suite 1200, Phoenix, AZ 85012, and any adjournment or postponement thereof.
+The shareholder(s) hereby appoint(s) William C. Boor and Mickey R. Dragash, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common stock of CAVCO INDUSTRIES, INC. that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 9:00 AM, MST on 8/2/2022, at Cavco Industries, Inc. 3636 N. Central Ave., Phoenix, AZ 85012, and any adjournment or postponement thereof.